 7. When will we see driverless vehicles on the road?

-Driverless vehicles are already on the road in limited numbers through initiatives such as Uber’s fleet of driverless taxis.
-And several automakers have announced plans to have driverless cars on the road in some way by 2021.
-Generally speaking, though, we expect to see fully automated vehicles deployed gradually, perhaps beginning with commercial fleets, such as freight trucks, shuttle services on defined routes, such as at amusement parks, airports, and on university campuses.
-It will likely be some time before fully automated vehicles are sold on the mass market to the average consumer.
+Generally speaking, we expect to see fully automated vehicles deployed gradually, beginning with commercial fleets, such as freight trucks, shuttle services on defined routes, such as at amusement parks, airports, and on university campuses.
+It will likely be some time before fully automated, driverless vehicles are sold on the mass market to the average consumer.

 In the meantime, driver-assist technologies are already available to help drivers parallel park, stay in the correct lane, keep a safe distance from the lead vehicle, and see what’s in their blind spot, among other things.
 More and more automated features are being tested and made available in new vehicles.

 8. Can driverless cars be driven on public roads?

 According to this web site, 29 states have passed laws.
-Additionally, ten states have executive orders made by their governors.
+Additionally, 11 states have executive orders made by their governors related to autonomous vehicles.

-In Michigan, Gov. Rick Snyder in December 2016 signed a package of bills that are considered among the most permissive in the country.
+In Michigan, former Gov. Rick Snyder in December 2016 signed a package of bills that are considered among the most permissive in the country.
 The state now allows, among other things, the operation of fully-automated, or autonomous, vehicles on public roads where previously only testing was permitted.

 9. How many companies have used the Mcity Test Facility?